Loading

 A goal.

-What do you actually want?
+What do you want?
 An explanation.
 A draft.
 A list of options.

 Context.

-What does it need to know?
+What should it know?
 Your situation.
-Your constraints.
 Your audience.
+Why this matters.

 Compare these two prompts.